 Okay, I’m being ridiculous.
 But trust me… you feel a little like a Master Chef when you rub herbs and spices all over that chicken.

 Soooo pretty!
 And don’t you DARE tell anyone they need to use a fork and knife and eat it properly.
 My kids used to call these the “handle” parts because they grabbed the meat by the handle and went to town on that drummie.
-That, friends, is how to properly eat a chicken drumstick.
+That, my friends, is how to properly eat a chicken drumstick.
 And probably why kids love them.
 They taste delicious and are fun to eat!

 - 6 chicken drumsticks with skin on